biosinodx/SCcaller/README.md

   --engine samtools # using samtools engine

 ### II.
-Calling somatic mutations not present in bulk DNA
+Calling somatic SNVs and INDELs not present in bulk DNA

 #### II.a Step 1.
 Calling SNVs and INDELs from a cell together with bulk DNA in input,